infobloxopen/atlas-app-toolkit/README.md

 ### Plugins

-NGP API Toolkit is not a framework it is a set of plugins for Google Protocol Buffer compiler.
+API Toolkit is not a framework it is a set of plugins for Google Protocol Buffer compiler.

 #### gRPC Protobuf